Local churches can do ministry because of the tithes and offerings from people who care. Without these donors, your church probably wouldn’t exist.

 Social media updates, stage announcements, and group emails are not enough.
 Your donors need a personal thank you.
 You must take the time to thank people individually for their contributions to the church.
 One at a time, not in bulk.

 Have some designed with your church logo.
-Or grab these done-for-you designs from our store.
 Keep a stack nearby and whenever you process donations, take a few minutes to use them.

 #2 – To know what their donation is doing.